-“It was bittersweet, for sure.”
-Gwen allowed the Magister to touch her arm and cheeks.
+"It was bittersweet, for sure."
+Gwen allowed the Magister to feign her sympathy.
 She was beginning to empathise with how blue-ribbon cows felt at the Sydney Easter Show.

-“Nonetheless, I have full confidence in you.”
+"Nonetheless, I have full confidence in you."
 Magister Wen pulled herself away.
-"Think of it as a new page, if you will.
+"Think of the incident as a new chapter, if you will.
 You have my full support!"

-“How curious.”
+"How curious."
 Magister Wen curled her lips.
-“You have a very particular aura about you.
+"You have a very particular aura about you.
 A Cleric, perhaps.
-Can you write a report for me later?
-Fill out a survey?
-A scale of one to ten, that sort of thing.”
+Can you write a report later, perhaps fill out a survey?
+How was it, on a scale of one to ten, that sort of thing."

 "Sure thing, Ma'am."
-Gwen wasn’t sure if Magister Wen’s academic disregard was making her feel better or worse.
-Wen's open admiration for her action, Gwen felt, was precisely the sort of dangerous thinking she should be avoiding.
+Gwen wasn't sure if Magister Wen's academic disregard made her feel better or worse.
+The Magister's open admiration for murder, Gwen felt, was precisely the sort of dangerous thinking she should be avoiding.

-“Well, what are we waiting for?”
-Magister Wen was all smiles.
-“I’ve booked the big one!
-This way!”
+"Well, what are we waiting for?"
+The scholar was all smiles.
+"I've booked the big one!
+This way!"

 The largest of the Cognisance Chambers was almost two tennis courts in size and took fifty HDMs to power a session lasting no more than an hour.
-Gwen had no idea why Magister Wen had booked such an exorbitant fare, only that she should speak quietly and be very wary.
+Gwen had no idea why Magister Wen had booked such an exorbitant fare, only that she should act with wariness.

 As the trio reached the threshold, they became accosted by two men in military uniforms.
-From the rank insignias on their collars, Gwen recognised one as a PLA Major, while the other was a rank Gwen guessed to be an air force Captain, bearing a sky-blue lapel with three stripes.
-The Major was evidently Han Chinese, carrying the ubiquitous sobriety typical of senior PLA.
+From the rank insignias on their collars, Gwen recognised one as a PLA Major, while the other a man dressed like someone from Top Gun, bearing a sky-blue lapel with three stripes.
+The Major was Han Chinese, carrying the ubiquitous sobriety typical of senior PLA.
 His counterpart was a dark-haired Caucasian man with a prominent Roman nose.

-“Ma’am?”
+"Ma'am?"
 Gwen swallowed twice rapidly.
-It's a bit early to sell her out, wasn't it?
+It was a bit early to sell her out.
 Magister Wen hadn't even completed her papers yet.

-“No need to fret, my dear.”
+"No need to fret, my dear."
 Magister Wen patted her hand, though Gwen noticed that the Magister had taken the opportunity to grasp her by the wrist.
-Was she afraid that Gwen was going to make a run for it?
-Where was she going to go?
-“These men are here for your own good.
-They’re neutral observers informing the highest power.”
+Was she afraid that Gwen was going to abscond?
+If so, where was she going to go?
+"These men are here for you.
+They're neutral observers informing the highest power."